overdev/git-cheat-sheet/gitcheatsheet_enUS.md

 ```
 git config --global user.name "[firstname lastname]"
 ```
-set a name that is identifiable for credit when review vesion history.
+set a name that is identifiable for credit when review version history.

 ```
 git config --global user.email "[valid-email]"